 This 1/2 scale set includes 1 Ram, 1 Turkey, 1 Pig, and 1 Chicken.

-Silhouettes are constructed of new 3/8in. thick AR500 steel plate and come painted white.
+- Silhouettes are constructed of new 3/8in. thick AR500 steel plate and come unpainted.

 Silhouette competition shooting is a very exciting and challenging sport with a great history and the best part is there is very little expense associated with silhouette shooting.
 Small bore pistol is simply a miniature of the high power rifle game.
 Small bore pistol allows you to develop and hone your skills at a reduced cost with out losing any of the fun.

 The object of the game is to knock as many silhouettes as possible off their pedestals, shooting one round at each silhouette.
 It is a very simple competition, with very simple scoring: You get a 1 for knocking an animal off its stand, a 0 for anything else.
 Although silhouette is an easy game to learn, it is not an easy game to master.
 The animals are rather small and the distances are rather large; you must shoot offhand (standing); a moderate breeze can move a bullet or a pellet the width of an animal; your concentration becomes more difficult to hold as you knock down five in a row, six, ....
 These factors make silhouette an endless challenge.